Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

         return creds;
     }

+### Interactive - Device code
+Azure Active Directory also supports a form of authentication called "device code" authentication.
+Using this, you can direct your end-user

 #### Caching the user's login session
-The basic case for the user popup approach is that the end-user will log in each time the application is run.
-Often for convenience, application developers choose to allow their users to sign in once and have the application keep track of the session, even after closing and reopening the application.
+Unless you store the login session after your user logs in, and load it when your application initializes, your user will log in each time the application is run.
+For convenience, you can choose to allow the user to sign in once, and store the session locally for reuse.
 To do this with [Azure's .NET SDK for client authentication](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime.Azure.Authentication), you'll need to use a token cache.

 A token cache is an object that stores tokens for retrieval by your application.
 This object can be saved to a file, and it can be loaded from a file when your application initializes.
 If the user's token is available and still valid, the user popup won't need to be shown.
 Here's a code snippet showing how to load and use a ``TokenCache``: